 Section 1.
 General Provisions.
 B. Flex-time Plans.
 Add language to clarify flex-time is consistent with FLSA and other laws.

-The Appointing Authority and the Association may mutually agree to a flex-time plan.
-Flex-time plans in existence prior to the effective date of this Agreement may be continued.
+The Appointing Authority and the Association may mutually agree to a flex-time plan, provided such a plan is consistent with the requirements of the Fair Labor Standards Act (FLSA) and other state or federal laws.
+Flex-time plans in existence prior to the effective date of this Agreement may be continued, unless contrary to the requirements of the FLSA and other state or federal laws.

 Section 1.
 General Provisions.
 C. Meal Periods.
 Remove language where supervisor requires employee to remain on-duty/work during meal periods as employee will be compensated appropriately under FLSA for work performed.

 Meal Periods.
 Employees shall normally be granted an unpaid lunch period of no less than thirty (30) minutes nor more than sixty (60) minutes near the midpoint of each day.
 However, the employee and their immediate supervisor may mutually agree to a lunch period at some other point during the day.
-Employees who are required by their supervisor to remain in a duty status or who are assigned to perform work during meal periods shall be paid for such time at the employee's appropriate rate.

 Section 1.
 General Provisions.
 E. Part-Time Employment.
 Retitle to “Full-Time and Part-Time Employment Changes.”
 Allow for changes in hours at the employee’s request and with mutual agreement.

-Part-Time Employment.
+Full-Time and Part-Time Employment Changes.

+Permanent Reduction or Increase.
 Full-time employees desiring to work less than full-time and part-time employees desiring to work full-time may do so pursuant to a mutual agreement with the Appointing Authority, the Association and the employee.

+Temporary Reduction or Increase.
+Full-time employees desiring to work less than full-time and part-time employees desiring to work full-time, on a temporary basis not to exceed five (5) months, may do so pursuant to a mutual agreement with the Appointing Authority and the employee.

+Post-Military Leave Reduction.
 Full-time employees who are Veterans returning from a military leave of absence desiring to work less than full time shall be granted the opportunity to work part-time for up to three (3) months.
 Veterans may supplement the hours they are not working with vacation or compensatory leave as available.

 Section 1.
 General Provisions.
 I. Recommendations on FLSA Status.
 Delete and technical section renumbering.

-Recommendations on FLSA Status.
-The Association may make recommendations to the Labor Relations and Compensation Bureau of the Employer as to the exempt or non-exempt status of bargaining unit classes under the Fair Labor Standards Act.
-Such recommendations must be supported by specific written documentation as required by the Employer.

 Section 2.
 Overtime Compensation for Non-Exempt Employees.
 B. Overtime.
 Allow for paid holidays, paid sick time, and paid leave of absence to be considered as “time worked” for non-exempt employees and overtime calculation.
 AND Section 3.
 Exempt Employees.
 A. Normal Work Period.
 Delete all paid time counting as time worked for overtime calculation.